Writing about Real People

 Writing any history is both recreation and creation.
 Drama and truth are often found in the uncomfortable, untidy space in between.
 Part of your duty of care is to explore it.

-The 2018 on 'The Last Breath' ran out in May.
+2018 update.
+The datestamp on 'The Last Breath' ran out in May 2018.
 The play can never be broadcast again.
 This blog is written in loving memory.
 RIP.